DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/constantLineStyle/constantLineStyle.md

 ---
 ---
 ##### shortDescription
-Configures the appearance of all constant lines in the widget.
+Configures the appearance of all constant lines in the UI component.

 ---
 ![DevExtreme HTML5 Charts ConstantLines](/images/ChartJS/visual_elements/constant_lines.png)